Tanner Health System MyChart

 How much does a mommy makeover cost?

 A mommy makeover is considered a cosmetic procedure and is not covered by insurance.
 Fee quotes are given at the time of consultation and range from $8,200 to $15,700 (depending on any additional procedures that may be recommended or required).
-This includes the physician charge, facility fee, anesthesia fee, pre-operative visit, post-operative visits for up to three months, dressings and garments.
+This includes the physician charge, facility fee, anesthesia fee, pre-operative visit, post-operative visits for up to three months, as well as dressings and garments.

 Learn more about the mommy makeover procedure.